The Best Car Vacuums: Get Showroom Clean

 Our Methodology

-You (hopefully) wouldn’t try to clean the outside of your car with dish soap and a sponge, so why would you drag your household vacuum around to clean the inside of your car?
+You wouldn’t wash the outside of your car with dish soap, so why would you drag your household vacuum around to clean the inside of your car?
 Using the right equipment will save you time, make the job easier, and leave you with a cleaner car.

 Not surprisingly, small handheld vacuums are fantastic for automotive use.
-Going cordless is a major advantage when you’re crawling around in footwells and trunks, too.
+Going cordless is a major advantage when you’re crawling around in footwells and trunk, but it usually comes at the expense of power.

 So how did we come up with the right car vacuums to test?
 And how did we end up with these top contenders?
 Power and mobility played the most important roles.
 We also looked at versatility and ease of use.
 And, of course, value for the price.